Swan maiden: Swan maiden as ancestress

 According to scholarship, "an ancient belief in bird-human transformation is manifest in Eurasian mythology".
 For instance, the mythical character of the swan maiden is found "in the whole of northern Eurasia, from Scandinavia to Manchuria".
 As such, "a great number of populations" in these regions claim her as their totemic ancestress, such as the peoples and tribes of Siberia and Central Asia.
-This narrative is attested in ethnogenetic myths of the Buryat, Chukotko-Kamchatkan, Na-Dené, Bashkir, and Amerindian peoples.
+This narrative is attested in ethnogenetic myths of the Buryat, Evenks, Sakha, Kazakhs, Chukotko-Kamchatkan, Na-Dené, Bashkir, and Amerindian peoples.
 Further study suggests that this form of totemic mythology goes back to a pre-Indo-European Nostratic or even Boreal past.

 Professor Hazel Wigglesworth, who worked with the many languages of the Philippines archipelago, stated that the character of the mortal male is sometimes named Itung or Beletamey, and he represents a cultural hero or ancestor of the Manobo people.

 English folklorist Edwin Sidney Hartland mentioned a tale about a divine ancestress of the Bantik people (of the Celebes Island, modern Sulawesi) who comes down to Earth with her seven companions to bathe in a lake.
 A human male sees them coming to earth and steals the clothing of one of the maidens, thus forcing her to marry him.

 19th-century missionary John Batchelor collected an etiological tale from the Ainu people, about the swan maiden.
-According to this story, the swan - originally created as an angel - is turned into a human woman.
+According to this story, the swan, created as an angel, is turned into a human woman.
 She descends to Earth to save an Ainu boy in Takai Sara of the Nikap district.
 Once he grows up, they marry and father numerous children.
 She reveals she is a swan, sent to him to "repopulate the Ainu race".

 According to scholarship, "in Kazakh and Siberian variants" of the heroic tale of Edige, his mother is described as a Swan Maiden.
 Edige (Edigu) is known as the historical founder of the Nogai Horde.

 A line of Russian and Mongolian scholarship suggests that the cult of the swan ancestress developed in the Altai Mountains region (or in Altai-Sayan region), which would explain the common features of the ethnogenetic myths of peoples inhabiting the area, e.g., Turkic and Mongolic peoples.
 For instance, Buryat professor T. B. Tsydendambaev (ru) supposed that the Mongol-speaking Khorin replaced their canine totem for a swan totem of Turkic origin during the 1st millennium AD.

 According to Käthe Uray-Kőhalmi, a trio of celestial sisters, identified as daughters of Heaven itself or of a celestial deity, appear as helpers and wives of male heroes, who marry them and beget clans and dynasties.
-This motif appears in both the epos and mythologies of the Mongolic and Manchu-Tungus people, where they assume the guise of a water bird, like swans, cranes and wild geese.
+This motif appears in both the epos and mythologies of the Mongolic and Manchu-Tungus people, where they assume the guise of a water bird, like swans, cranes, and wild geese.